yqthanks/Significant-DBSCAN-matlab/README.md

 *Xie, Y. and Shekhar, S., 2019, August.
 Significant DBSCAN towards Statistically Robust Clustering.
 In Proceedings of the 16th International Symposium on Spatial and Temporal Databases (pp. 31-40).* [ACM link](https://dl.acm.org/doi/abs/10.1145/3340964.3340968)

-(Please cite this paper if the code is used for result comparison, etc.)
+Please cite this paper if the code is used for result comparison, etc.

+Sharing code to support reproducible research.

 ## Description
 This work aims to address a major limitation of traditional density-based clustering approach -- the lack of statistical rigor.
 This makes approaches such as DBSCAN tend to return many spurious clusters.
 For example, according to the [HDBSCAN](https://link.springer.com/chapter/10.1007/978-3-642-37456-2_14) paper: